 One of the limitations of the study was that, there were limited literatures on research as some of them are not available in local libraries.

-The researcher also experienced some financial constraints since the study was self sponsored.
-He had to meet all the cost in traveling feeding and duplicating of the questionnaires.
-The other limitation was that the study covered a small area, therefore findings could covered not be generalized since the factors vary from one place to another.
-The time allocated to carry out the study was not limited but due to other activities both n schools and at home made the researcher not reach as many people s possible.
+The researcher also experienced some financial constraints since the study was self sponsored. t reach as many people s possible.
 Delay of the questionnaires by some of the respondents also made the researcher work difficult.

+3.8 Delimitations of the study

+The study only focused on teachers in special schools, special units and regular schools with learners who are mentally challenged within Mathira East zone, so the area where the research was carried out was not very big.